CsatiZoltan/t8code-wiki/Step-1---Creating-a-coarse-mesh.md

 Also note that since in this example the coarse mesh is not partitioned, each process has a complete copy of the coarse mesh and hence each process has 6 local and 6 global trees.

+**Side note Index types**:

+ To index `t8code` trees (or similar entities such as elements or ghosts) we have two integer types that are
+used:

+**t8_locidx_t** is used for everything that is process local, such as local number of elements or trees.

+**t8_gloidx_t** is used for everything that is global across all processes, such as global number of elements or trees.

+There is also the third type **t8_linearidx_t** that is explicitely used to store space-filling curve indices.

 ### Writing a cmesh to .vtu

 After creating the `cmesh` we can write it out to `.vtu` files in order to view it in `Paraview`.